 Caroline Paradise Head of Design Research

 Caroline is an Architect and Associate Director leading a multi-disciplinary Research & Innovation team with extensive experience in applied research within practice.
 Caroline plays a fundamental role in raising the importance of the relationship between people and the built environment and the role it plays in supporting successful learning and teaching experiences.

 “The process of designing for wellbeing needs to start at the earliest stage, at the development of the brief.”

-Helen is an architect and associate director, leading the education sector in the south west and Wales.
-Helen is passionate about the importance of good design in education buildings: from the outset at the briefing and masterplan stages, through to the successful handover of projects.
+Helen is an Architect Director and Head of our Education Sector nationally.
+Helen is passionate about the importance of placing people at the heart of design in education buildings: from the outset at the briefing and masterplan stages, through to the successful handover of projects and beyond.
 She is experienced in working with user clients to develop successful briefs which in turn create exciting and engaging learning spaces.

 “Buildings for education are a powerful catalyst for developing future thinking, and as such it is critical that the brief is captured from the widest spectrum, especially including wellbeing.”

 Cliff Grout Associate Engineer

 Cliff is a building services engineer with 18 years' experience in design, construction and project delivery.
 Cliff has a keen interest in how buildings and their occupants interact, and how listening to end-user requirements can impact on the day to day lives of a building’s inhabitants.
 He believes making the correct design decisions at the beginning of a project is essential to make the building work.

 “Understanding how buildings and people interact is crucial to the design process, and wellbeing is at the heart of this interaction”